-Where acupressure and acupuncture therapy both involve a trained specialist stimulating meridian points individually, acupressure mats act almost as a blanket of acupressure, stimulating many meridian points simultaneously.
+Where acupressure and acupuncture therapy both involve a trained specialist stimulating specific points individually, acupressure mats act almost like a blanket of acupressure, stimulating many many points simultaneously.
 The effect is similar to the tradition of lying on a bed of nails, rebalancing much of the body’s energy at once.

 Is an acupressure mat better than acupuncture?

 There are certain instances where going to see an acupuncture or acupressure specialist is useful, but it’s not realistic or affordable for most people to see a professional regularly.
 Acupressure mats, then, fill a crucial pain treatment gap in Traditional Chinese Medicine.
 There are a few areas where we can compare the two directly.

 Cost: “Sessions with an acupuncturist run about $65 to $120, depending on where you live,” says Lesley Alderman, a writer for the New York Times.
 Some of the top specialists even charge as much as $300 per session.
 Going to see an acupuncturist regularly can add up pretty quickly.
 So if you’re looking for some relief, but aren’t interested in shelling out hundreds of dollars per visit to a therapist, an acupressure mat is certainly a more affordable option.